-Best Chicken Coop Cameras 2026: 5 Top Picks for Monitoring Your Flock
+Best Chicken Coop Cameras 2026: 5 Top Picks

 Top 5 chicken coop cameras for 2026 compared.
-Covers WiFi, solar, battery, and wired options with night vision to monitor your flock and catch predators.
+WiFi, solar, battery, and wired options with night vision to monitor your flock and catch predators.

 A chicken coop camera lets you check on your flock from your phone, catch predators in the act, and watch your hens lay eggs without walking outside in your pajamas.
-The best option for most chicken keepers is the Wyze Cam v3 because it's only about $25, shoots 1080p with color night vision, and it's weatherproof.
+The best option for most chicken keepers is the Wyze Cam v3 because it's only about $30, shoots 1080p with color night vision, and it's weatherproof.
 But your ideal camera depends on your power situation, WiFi range, and budget.

 What You'll Learn